Erfaniaa/Persian-OCR/README.md

 ## Run

-Clone the project and run OCR.exe (in Windows).
+Clone the project and run OCR.exe (on Windows).